Have you ever had a sinking feeling in your stomach?

 What are you afraid of?
 No matter how gripping your fear is, you have the capacity to be brave.
 When you choose to speak up for yourself, you are brave.
 When you end a relationship that is unhealthy for you, you are being brave.
 When you choose to believe that perhaps this feeling of fear could be overcome, you are being brave.
 Bravery is a choice, it is a leap into the unknown hope that things could change for the better.
 You’re not alone in this leap.
 It is a decision I still make on a daily basis and as challenging as it is, I can promise you this: it will be worth it.
 The something you are afraid of doesn’t have to control you anymore.
 You are able to live a life ruled by hope, strength and love.
 Friend, today let’s choose to be brave together.

 Are you facing some difficult decisions?
-If you would like a personal consultation on how to be brave and cultivate and enhance your daily life and well being, you can call Colleen for a FREE 10 minute consultation on 0434 337 245 or if you would like to make an appointment to see Colleen, go to BOOK NOW and you will be able to access WatersedgeCounselling’s online appointment diary.
+If you would like a personal consultation on how to be brave enhance your well being, call Colleen for a FREE 10 minute consultation on 0434 337 245 or click here.